nextcloud/appstore/docs/restapi.rst

 translations
     can contain 0 or any number of translated comments.
-If no comment is available for the currently chosen language, only the rating should be considered rating
+If no comment is available for the currently chosen language, only the rating should be considered.
+Contains Markdown. rating
     range from 0.0 (worst) to 1.0 (best)